JoeVirtual/KonFoo/docs/pointer.rst

 Declare a template on the fly
 -----------------------------

-Declare a data object pointer template on the fly.
+You can declare a data object pointer template on the fly.

     >>> data = Structure()
     >>> data.size = Decimal32()